LelsersLasers/HouseOfCards/README.md

     - BALANCING
     - 3 card hand vs 2 card hand
 - New enemy mechanic
-    - 1 of every ~10 enemies tries to predict player movement instead of slowly walking at the player
+    - 1 of every ~3 melee enemies tries to predict player movement instead of slowly walking at the player
+    - Various levels of prediction from ~0.5 seconds to ~2 seconds
 - Balance suit buffs (clubs/hearts op)
 - Tweak
     - XP and score system